Bike Services in Durango

 This service includes Premium bike wash and re-lubrication, complete safety check, replacement of shift cable and housing, shifting inspection and adjustment, brake inspection and bleeding of hydraulic brake systems, bearing adjustment, detailed wheel truing and test ride.

 Derailleur Adjust: $13.00 per

 Fork Overhaul w/seal install: $85.00

 Bicycling is a dynamic sport, involving multiple muscles that are firing in unison to propel both rider and bike forward.
 A good position on your bike is essential for comfort, aerobic and aerodynamic performance, and injury prevention.
 At Mountain Bike Specialists, bicycle positioning is highly individualized based on your own flexibility, strength, experience and skeletal characteristics.
 The goal of the bike fit is to arrive at a more comfortable, efficient, aerodynamic and powerful position on your bike.

 Mountain Bike Specialists guarantees that your bike will be comfortable.
 To improve our bike fitting skills, we went to the best for more training and information.
-Our fit specialists have been trained by Dr. Andrew L. Pruitt, the clinical director of the Boulder Center for Sports Medicine.
-Pruitt works with Specialized Bicycle Company in its research department, is the author of several cycling fitness books, and is recognized as an expert in the field.
+Our fit specialists are certified in Body Geometry (BG) from Specialized Component University.

 Our full body/bicycle fit includes the following assessments: